 You can find lots of other information on their page too.
 Including top tips for avoiding nuisance calls and the rights you have in place to protect you.

-Every year countless unsuspecting people fall victim to telephone scams, with some people losing thousands of pounds to a single scam.
+Every year countless people are targeted by telephone scammers, who try to talk them into buying services they do not need.
 Scams take many different forms, so you should always remain aware, even when you have made the call.
 You should be especially wary whenever you’re asked for information like your personal banking details.

-Here are some simple pointers that can help you avoid scams:
+Here is some advice that can help you avoid scams:

 Advice on scams